aantron/ocaml.org/data/planet/ocamlpro/ocaml-backtraces-on-uncaught-exceptions.md

   try Map.find x m
   with e -&gt;
     let bt = Printexc.get_raw_backtrace () in
-    Printf.eprintf &quot;Error on %s!&quot; (to_string x);
+    Printf.eprintf "Error on %s!" (to_string x);
     Printexc.raise_with_backtrace e bt
 </code></pre>
 <p>This version is OK since it re-raises the exception.
 If you absolutely need to
-catch all exceptions, a last resort is to explicitely re-raise &quot;uncatchable&quot;
+catch all exceptions, a last resort is to explicitely re-raise "uncatchable" exceptions:</p>
-exceptions:</p>
 <pre><code class="language-ocaml">let this_is_a_last_resort =
   try .. with